Izamal: Pre-Columbian Izamal

 The south-west side of the plaza is partially limited by another pyramid, the Hun Pik Tok, and in the west lie the remains of the temple known as Kabul, where a great stucco mask still existed on one side as recently as the 1840s, as seen in a colored lithograph after a drawing by Frederick Catherwood.
 All these large man-made mounds probably were built up over several centuries and originally supported city palaces and temples.
 Other important residential buildings which have been restored and can be visited are Xtul (The Rabbit), Habuc and Chaltun Ha.

 After more than a decade of archaeological work done by Mexican archaeologists at Izamal, over 163 archaeologically important structures have been found there, and thousands of residential structures at surrounding communities have been located.

+Hydrologically, the urban center relied on an extensive network of subterranean chultuns and modified karst sinkholes to store rainwater, sustaining its dense population across the dry northern Yucatecan plain.

 Spanish Colonial era

 After the Spanish conquest of Yucatán in the 16th century, a Spanish colonial city was founded atop the existing Maya one.
 However, due to the immense effort required to level the two massive structures, the Spanish opted to place a small Christian temple atop the great pyramid and construct a large Franciscan Monastery on the acropolis.
 It was named after San Antonio de Padua.
 Completed in 1561, the open atrium of the Monastery is still today second in size only to that at the Vatican.
 Most of the cut stone from the Pre-Columbian city was reused to build the Spanish churches, monastery, and surrounding buildings.

 Izamal was the first seat of the Bishops of Yucatán before they were moved to Mérida.
 The fourth Bishop of Yucatán, Diego de Landa lived here.